 Some mailing lists rewrite their From: headers when they see a domain at p=quarantine or p=reject, so that mail from domains at enforcement can be delivered when sent through the list.
 In mailman, for instance, this is called “from munging.”

-Because this munging behavior has no effect on domains with p=none DMARC records, and only kicks in once you move to quarantine or reject, you won’t see its impact until you change policies.
-Hence, there is a case to be made for using:
+This munging behavior does not affect domains with p=none DMARC records and only kicks in once you move to quarantine or reject.
+You won’t see its impact until you change policies.
+Thus, there is a case to be made for using:

 However, this is ultimately misguided.
-Because the mailing list changes the From: address to be its own, DMARC reports for this mailstream now go to the list, not to you, the domain owner.
-Once this change is in place, you lose all visibility into this part of your mailflow.
+Because the mailing list changes the From: address to be its own, DMARC reports for this mailstream now go to the list—not to you, the domain owner.
+Once this change is in place, you lose all visibility into this part of your mail flow.

-What is DMARC Enforcement?
+What is DMARC enforcement?

 A domain is “at enforcement” if all non-authenticating messages that appear to come from a domain—or its subdomains—will be quarantined or rejected.

 The following settings are considered to be at enforcement:

 p=reject [with no pct tag]

 p=quarantine [with no pct tag]

 In short: Watch those tags closely.
-If your DMARC vendor or some consultant advises you to use p=quarantine in combination with anything in the pct tag, ask them why.
+If your DMARC vendor or consultant advises you to use p=quarantine in combination with anything in the pct tag, ask them why.